Program Overview

 Exam Schedule

-• Pre-A Exam Committee Meeting: End of third semester;
+- Pre-A Exam Committe Meeting: End of third semester;

-• B Exam: When dissertation is completed.
+- B Exam: When dissertation is completed.
 The Pre-B and B are generally taken in or after the fifth year.
-(Please remember that funding for students is guaranteed for seven years.)
+(Please remember that funding for students is guaranteed for six years).

 First-Year Evaluation (Q Exam)